JosiaOrava/sortingvisualizer/readme.md

 # What I learned

-This was first time for me to handle algorithm and I think quicksort was a good beginner frendly algorithm and also I learned about asynchronous functions in js.
+This was first time for me to handle algorithm and I think quicksort was a good beginner frendly algorithm to start with.I also learned about asynchronous functions in js.

 # Link to page
 You can test the project hosted on my github page https://josiaorava.github.io/sortingvisualizer/